AureliaIuliana/MosDetection/README.md

 In the INDEL-specific output are present 2 additional columns: the first displayed the count of the identified target INDEL at the given position, while the second the percentage of aboundance of the target INDEL.
 The deletion analysis sheet displays the counts in a column marked “DEL:-deletion”.
 Similarly, for insertions, the data appears under “INS:+insertion”.

 The four different Excel sheets are generated only when all variants type are available in the CSV file.
+At the following link you can find an output example